joel99/parallel_final/static/milestone.md

 Our sequential algorithm roughly follows the routines underlined below: (Some edge cases and implementational details omitted) The game loop may be repeated multiple times to evaluate the performance of wordle solver on different words.
 ```
 <Initialization Sequence: Set up word list and prior weights>
     Precompte the "pattern matrix" containing feedbacks for all guess-answer pairs
-  ** Game Loop Begins **
+    # Game Loop Begins
     while <game not complete>:
-    **Computation Phase**
+        # Computation Phase
         for guess_word in <word list>:
             Pool the total weights from word priors for each coloring pattern via **scatter reduce**
             Compute guess_word's expected entropy I(g) by normalizing the pooled weights into a probability distribution.
             record guess_word's score as a function of its expected entropy.
-    **Word Selection Phase**
+        # Candidate Selection Phase
         candidate_word = argmax(scores)
         Obtain feedback by submitting candidate_word as guess
-    **Update Phase**
+        # Solver Update Phase
         for word in <word list>:
             set word's prior weight to 0 if feedback(candidate_word, word) does not match.
         compute the sum of all prior weights to be used in the normalization step
-  ** Game Loop Ends **
+    # Game Loop Ends
 ```